ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 ARCHITECTURAL GOALS

-Sometimes an architecture overview diagram is part of the architecture vision.
+Sometimes an Architecture Overview diagram is part of the Architecture Vision.
 The [Box-Bullet-Line]({{site.url}}/bbl) notation can be of help to draw the diagram and visualize process flows between architecture components.

-Constraints
----
-Technical or organizational constraints are to be considered in any project.
-Constraints limit the solution space that can be spanned by the architect.
-At the same time constraints provide anchoring points for the solution architecture.

-Constraints may be given by the presetting to use an enterprise wide directory service, or by a time frame that is available for batch processing of data entries, or by queueing interfaces to existing systems.
-A given cost limit is a constraint, too.

-The list of relevant constraints has to be maintained by the architect.
-This list can be a part of the architecture vision or be a separate document.

-System Context diagram
+System Context Diagram
 ---
 The System Context diagram explains the environment of the system.
 The system itself will be seen as a black box.
 The important part is to understand the surrounding forces that affect the system with their input- and output-interfaces, system boundaries and responsibilities.
 Such forces are users as well as resources and other systems.